 image via The HTRC

-Ice dams as I understand them are formed because warmed air makes its way up through the roof’s under-surface and into contact with resting and cold snow.
+Ice dams as I understand them are formed because warmed air makes its way up through the roof’s under-surface.
+There it contacts resting and cold snow.
 Which then melts.
 With the help of the roof’s slope, and, well, gravity – this melted water makes its way down to the portion of the roof, usually to an un-heated eave overhang.
 It then freezes there … creating, yep, an ice dam.
 That ice damn (as I sometimes call them) in turn increases the likelihood that you (okay, I) will experience some sort of unwanted (of course) water/moisture entry and/or significant property damage.

 I got hit good by a pretty substantial one a few years back.
 I actually lost a whole gutter section cuz of it.
 And yes, Sean – I know my attic could use some work.